ssonkiya/ssonkiya.github.io/_posts/2016-09-22-Nytimes-and-Trump.md

 ![center](http://robinsones.github.io/images/Various_Topics.png)

-Take a look at the Khan family topic between April and June 2016.
+Take a look at the Khan family topic in May and June 2016.
 The points are non-zero, meaning there were articles about that topic in those months.
-But this was before the incidient even happened!
+But this was before the incident even happened!

 I took a closer look at these articles and found they were about [Donald Trump and Sadiq Khan](http://www.nytimes.com/2016/05/11/world/europe/sadiq-khan-london-donald-trump.html), London's newly elected Muslim mayor.
-The problem was that while certainly all top words in the topic, such as capt or star, weren't in these articles, a few of the most unique ones (khan, muslim) were.
+The problem was that while certainly all top words in the topic, such as "sacrifice" or "star," weren't in these articles, a few of the most unique ones (khan, muslim) were.
 In fact, if I was to assign a topic to this article, that topic would still be the best fit.

 Normally it's not "impossible" for a topic to be present in an document and so you can't see these types of limitations.
 But this is a good illustration of the limitations of interpreting a topic.